mesosphere/marathon/docs/docs/command-line-flags.md

 * `--mesos_heartbeat_failure_threshold` (Optional.
 Default: 5):
     after missing this number of expected communications from the mesos master, infer that marathon has become disconnected from the master.
+* `--mesos_bridge_name` (Optional.
+Default: mesos-bridge):
+    The name of the Mesos CNI network used by MESOS-type containers configured to use bridged networking
 * <span class="label label-default">v1.5.0</span>`--minimum_viable_task_execution_duration` (Optional.
 Default: 60 seconds):
     Delay (in ms) after which a task is considered viable.
 If the task starts up correctly, but fails during this timeout, the application is backed off.
 * <span class="label label-default">v1.5.0</span>`--backup_location` (Optional.
 Default: None):